shiftsystems/shift-mon/README.md

 There is no limit to the number of device groups you can have.

 ### Add the Scripting Plugin for MeshCentral
-Out of the box Meshcentral cannot push scripts a plugin needs to be installed, to do this, click on the "my server" icon which is the bottom icon on the left.
+Out-of-the-box MeshCentral cannot push scripts.
+A plugin needs to be installed.
+To install the plugin, click on the "my server" icon which is the bottom icon on the left.
 Click on the Plugins tab, and click on download plugin then paste in ```https://raw.githubusercontent.com/ryanblenis/MeshCentral-ScriptTask/master/config.json```.
 Next, on the action dropdown menu click on install.

 ### Adding Your First Agents
 Agents can either be added by downloading an agent from MeshCentral by clicking on add agent in the UI and selecting the correct option from the dropdown.